Syllabus

 Due Dates

 Readings and Reading Quizzes: Readings should be done in advance of each week’s lectures.
-Reading quizzes are due Tuesdays before class (unless otherwise specified).
+Reading quizzes are due Mondays at noon (unless otherwise specified).

-Writing Reflections: Writing reflections are due Fridays at 12pm.
+Writing Reflections: Writing reflections are due Tuesdays at 5pm.

 Group Projects: Group projects are due the date and time specified in the assignment.